 The Community Partnership Fund is for donors who want to pool their dollars to make nonprofits stronger and our community more vibrant.
 Grants are decided by committees of community volunteers.
-Intermediary grants were announced in May 2016; the Foundation will award Nonprofit Capacity Building and Community-wide grants later this year.
+In FY 2017, the Community Partnership Fund distributed $757,847 through 29 grants.

 Nonprofit Capacity Building grants

-CHOICES - Memphis Center for Reproductive Health ($10,000) for upgraded hardware
+CHOICES - Memphis Center for Reproductive Health ($10,000) to fully implement electronic health records

 Community Legal Center ($5,750) to develop a new business plan